romilly/wg2/plan/journal.md

 1. Provide a fixed template to the appropriate HtmlFormatter unit test
 1. Use the production templates for the e2e tests as well as the webdriver tests.

+Next step: smarter menu generation, with the active page highlit.

+That in turn requires generation of a resources index, so I'll add a test for the page and get that passing.